qaswarh/QuranSearch/README.md

 # QuranSearch
-Search Quran words based on root(s), display meanings and lines - Learn Python and explore Quran Thanks to quransteps.wordpress.com, I downloaded the xlsm file from.
-This inspired me to look for Quran words and their meanings with same root.
-A Python script looks for all the roots in Quran from the xlsm file and create a dictionary for the user.
-The dictionary saves user typing Arabic input for the root.
-The user can enter a numeric value (married with root) instead and would find all the words in Quran for that root along with their meanings.
-The script also displays the lines of Quran where the words are used.
+Search Quran words based on root(s), display meanings and lines - Learn Python and explore Quran Inspired by xlsm file at quransteps.wordpress.com, this script search Quran words and their meanings having the same root.

+The script looks for all the roots in Quran from the said file and create a dictionary for the user.
+The dictionary is created for user to enter numeric value (married with root) instead of typing root in Arabic.

+The script also extract and display the ows (in Arabic) from the said file where the words found